OpenSourceAP/CrossSection/README.md

 The code is separated into three folders:

 1. `Signals/Code/`: Downloads data from WRDS and elsewhere.
 Constructs stock-level signals (characteristics) and ouputs to `Signals/Data/`.
-Mostly in written in Stata.
+Mostly written in Stata.
 2. `Portfolios/Code/`: Takes in signals from `Signals/Data/` and outputs portfolios to `Portfolios/Data`.
 Entirely in R.
 3. `Shipping/Code`: You shouldn't need this.
 We use it to prepare data for sharing.

 We separate the code so you can choose which parts you want to run.
-If you only want to create signals, you can run `Signals/Code/` and stop there.
-If you just want to create portfolios, you can download the `Signals/Data/`files [here](https://sites.google.com/site/chenandrewy/open-source-ap) and run `Portfolios/Code/`.
+If you only want to create signals, you can run the files in `Signals/Code/` and then do your own thing.
+If you just want to create portfolios, you can skip `Signals/Code/` by directly downloading its output via the [data page](https://sites.google.com/site/chenandrewy/open-source-ap).

+More details are below.

 ### 1. Signals/Code/

 `master.do` runs everything.
+It calls every .do file in the following folders:
+* `DataDownloads/`: downloads data from WRDS and elsewhere
+* `Predictors/`: construct stock-level predictors and outputs to `Signals/Data/Predictors/`
+* `Placebos/`: constructs "not predictors" and "indicrect evidence" signals and outputs to `Signals/Data/Placebos/`

-It calls every .do file in `DataDownloads/` to download data from WRDS and elsewhere, then calls every .do file in `Predictors/` to construct stock-level predictors, and then every .do file in `Placebos/` to construct the other stock-level signals. `master.do` employs exception handling so if any of these .do files errors out, it'll keep running and output as much as it can.
+`master.do` employs exception handling so if any of these .do files errors out (due to lack of a subscription, code being out of date, etc), it'll keep running and output as much as it can.

 The whole thing takes roughly 24 hours, but the predictors will be done much sooner, probably within 12 hours.
+You can keep track of how it's going by checking out the log files in `Signals/Logs/`.

-#### Required Setup
+#### Minimal Setup

-In master.do, set `pathProject` to the root directory of the project (where SignalDocumentation.xlsx is located) and `wrdsConnection` to your name for the ODBC connection to WRDS.
+In master.do, set `pathProject` to the root directory of the project (where SignalDocumentation.xlsx is located) and `wrdsConnection` to the name you selected for your ODBC connection to WRDS.

 If you don't have an ODBC connection to WRDS, you'll need to set it up.
-WRDS provides instructions for Windows users [here](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-from-your-computer/) and for WRDS cloud users [here.](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-wrds-cloud/)  Note that `wrdsConnection` in the WRDS cloud example is `"wrds-postgres"`.
+WRDS provides instructions for Windows users [here](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-from-your-computer/) and for WRDS cloud users [here.](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-wrds-cloud/)  Note that `wrdsConnection` (name of the ODBC connection) in the WRDS cloud example is `"wrds-postgres"`.
 If neither of these solutions works, please see our [troubleshooting wiki](https://github.com/OpenSourceAP/CrossSection/wiki/Troubleshooting).

 #### Optional Setup

-The required setup will allow you to produce the vast majority of signals.
+The minimal setup will allow you to produce the vast majority of signals.
 And due to the exception handling in `master.do`, the code will run even if you're not set up to produce the remainder.

-But if you want signals that use IBES, 13F, OptionMetrics, FRED, or a handful of other random data signals, you'll want to do the following
+But if you want signals that use IBES, 13F, OptionMetrics, FRED, or a handful of other random signals, you'll want to do the following:

 * For IBES signals, 13F signals, and BidAskSpread: Run `Signals/Code/PrepScripts/master.sas` on the WRDS Cloud, and download the output to `Signals/Data/Prep/`.
 See `master.sas` and [WRDS-Cloud SAS instructions](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-sas/) for more details.
 The most important part of this optional setup is the construction of `iclink.csv`, which allows for merging of IBES and CRSP data.